-- (c) if in the case of a non-electronic prescription form or non-electronic repeatable prescription, no satisfactory evidence, as required by sub-paragraph (a), is produced to the dispensing doctor, the dispensing doctor must endorse the form on which the declaration is made to that effect; and - (d) in the case of an electronic prescription, the dispensing doctor must transmit to the Electronic Prescription Service the records and confirmations referred to in paragraph 16. - 16.
-The records and confirmations referred to in sub-paragraph 15(d) are:

-- (a) in a case where the exemption from or remission of charges is claimed for all or some of the items included in the prescription, a record of: - (i) the exemption category specified in regulation 10(1) of the Charges Regulations or the ground for remission under regulation 5 of the Remission of Charges Regulations which it is claimed applies to the case; and - (ii) whether or not satisfactory evidence was produced to the dispensing doctor as required by sub-paragraph 15(a); - (b) in any case where a charge is due, confirmation that the relevant charge was paid; and - (c) in the case of a prescription for or including contraceptive substances, confirmation that no charge was payable in respect of those substances.
+- (c) if in the case of a non-electronic prescription form or non-electronic repeatable prescription, no satisfactory evidence, as required by sub-paragraph (a), is produced to the dispensing doctor, the dispensing doctor must endorse the form on which the declaration is made to that effect; and - (d) in the case of an electronic prescription, the dispensing doctor must ensure that the records and confirmations referred to in paragraph 16 are duly entered into the records managed by the Information Centre that are accessible as part of the Electronic Prescription Service (if either it is not already recorded in those records or a check, known as a real time exemption check, has not produced satisfactory evidence as mentioned in sub-paragraph (a)). - 16.
+The records and confirmations referred to in sub-paragraph 15(d) are: - (a) in a case where the exemption from or remission of charges is claimed for all or some of the items included in the prescription, a record of: - (i) the exemption category specified in regulation 10(1) of the Charges Regulations or the ground for remission under regulation 5 of the Remission of Charges Regulations which it is claimed applies to the case; and - (ii) whether or not satisfactory evidence was produced to the dispensing doctor as required by sub-paragraph 15(a); - (b) in any case where a charge is due, confirmation that the relevant charge was paid; and - (c) in the case of a prescription for or including contraceptive substances, confirmation that no charge was payable in respect of those substances. - 16A.
+For the purposes of paragraphs 15 and 16, satisfactory evidence includes evidence derived from a check, known as a real time exemption check, of electronic records that are managed by NHS BSA for the purposes (amongst other purposes) of providing advice, assistance and support to patients or their representatives in respect of whether a charge is payable under the Charges Regulations. - 16B.
+If the dispensing doctor dispenses an electronic prescription, the dispensing doctor must send the form duly completed by or on behalf of the patient, if one is required under regulations 4(2)(b) or (3A) of the Charges Regulations in respect of that electronic prescription (which may be the associated EPS token), to the NHS BSA.